 Yes!
 The normal payment plan is 50% upfront in order to secure a place on the schedule then 50% before installation, but we are happy to split the payment into smaller amounts if necessary.
 Just mention it when contacting us and we can work something out for you.

-While I would love to work within everyones budget, this is my full time gig and I do have bills to pay.
-I believe that with design “you get what you pay for”.
-A custom design is an investment, and with a great design that is built to be exactly what YOU need you will see a return on that investment.
+While I would love to work within everyones budget, this is my job that I have been trained for and I do have bills to pay.
+A custom theme is an investment, and with a great design that is built to be exactly what YOU need you will see a return on that investment.

 A revision is a small to medium change to a design concept, and typically takes less than 5 minutes to complete per item.
 It is a slight modification that will move us towards the final design.
 It is better to review the design concepts and give us a list of revisions so we can complete them in one round.